 Students that bought my course at the full price of $199 from my website felt cheated once they saw that they could get the same course on Udemy for under $10 – and understandably so.

 This misstep cost me thousands of dollars, not to mention countless hours that I had to spend responding to refund requests.
 Once I stopped selling my courses on Udemy, my refund rates dropped dramatically. “

 Is Udemy “Worth It” Then?

-The downsides are that Udemy may not serve everyone in the same way.
+The downsides are that Udemy may not serve everyone, student or instructor, in the same way.
 The platform has made some questionable decisions over the years that bring criticism.
 The ugly thing is that many consumers receive poor outcomes from Udemy and that hurts instructors.